SmarDex-Ecosystem/usdn-contracts/script/README.md

 - `USDN_ADDRESS`: if provided, skips deployment of the USDN token
 - `INIT_DEPOSIT_AMOUNT`: amount to use for the `initialize` function call (if not provided, then initialization is skipped).
 - `INIT_LONG_AMOUNT`: amount to use for the `initialize` function call (if not provided, then initialization is skipped).
 - `GET_WSTETH`: whether to get wstETH by sending ether to the wstETH contract or not.
-Only needed if `WSTETH_ADDRESS` is given.
+Only applicable if `WSTETH_ADDRESS` is given.

 Example for an anvil fork using the real wstETH and depositing 1 ETH for both vault side and long side:
 Will also link oracles to the real mainnet configuration: